northern-flower/web-stats-python/README.md

 - ping localhost
 - ping google.com (but it can be down ...)
+- ping website with a known (not 200 status code), for example - https://console.aiven.io/signup.html (404)
-- ping non existing website/ url address for example - https://console.aiven.io/signup.html
+- ping non existing website with correct url address for example - https://digg.com/2019/WHAT-earth-WOULD-look-like-if-all-the-oceans-were-drained-visualized (404)
 - ping wrongly formatted website (....,com for example) - should return false or exception, 'your url is not well formatted'

 Additional tests: